-Table 2.4 provides age-sex-adjusted mortality rates for historical years and the assumed future rates of reduction.
-For the 2015 Trustees Report, the base year for the mortality projections is 2011.
-However, this report also includes an additional year of Medicare data for ages 65 and older.
+Table 2.4 provides age-sex-adjusted mortality rates for historical years and projected years.
+For the 2016 Trustees Report, the base year for the mortality projections is 2013.
 The age-sex-adjusted mortality rates presented in table 2.4 use the 2010 Census resident population as the standard population for the age-sex adjustment.

-Instead of using the measured mortality rates for the last single year of data (calendar year 2011) as the starting point of the mortality projections, we use a set of mortality rates calculated to be consistent with the trend inherent in the last 12 years of available data.
-The last 12 years of data are 2000-2011 for ages under 65, and 2001-2012 for ages 65 and older.
+Instead of using the measured mortality rates for the last single year of data (calendar year 2013) as the starting point of the mortality projections, we use mortality rates calculated to be consistent with the trend inherent in the last 12 years of available data.
+The last 12 years of data are 2002-2013 for all ages.
 This approach reduces the impact of wide fluctuations that tend to occur in annual data on the starting levels used for the mortality projection.

 Because reductions in mortality have differed widely by age in the past, the ultimate reductions in death rates vary by age group.
 Historically, reductions have been very rapid at the youngest ages.
 However, reductions at the highest ages, ages 85 and over, have been very slow.
-The Trustees' assumptions have reflected for many years the belief that neither of these extremes will persist indefinitely into the future.
-The Trustees' assumptions have reflected slower improvement at the youngest ages than evidenced since 1900 and faster improvement at the highest ages (85 and over) than experienced historically.
+The Trustees' assumptions, for many years, have reflected the belief that neither of these extremes will persist indefinitely into the future.
+The Trustees' have assumed slower improvement at the youngest ages than evidenced since 1900 and faster improvement at the highest ages (85 and over) than experienced historically.
 While this "compression" of rates of mortality improvement is in conflict with a literal interpretation of the Lee and Carter method, it was nevertheless endorsed explicitly by the 1999 Technical Panel, where Ron Lee was the principal demographer on the panel.